kkwong44/brainpower/README.md

 **Session Storage**

 The session storage is used to store constants and variables for the game.
-These default values always reset to it's original values when the game start.
+These default values always reset to its original values when the game start.

 Constants
 * maxDigit = 8 (maximum number of digits)